keyboard_arrow_up

 Throughput

-The volume of material processed or conveyed within a specific period.
+The amount of material processed or conveyed within a set period of time.

 Waste Exchange